UniKnow/AgileDev/tutorials/rest/src/site/markdown/distributed-transactions-with-rest.md

 * The coordinator crashed - once it comes back up, it retries the remaining URIs for which it was confirming the transaction.
 * Any participant crashed or becomes unreachable due to network errors.
 In this case the coordinator simply retries confirmation requests.

+## See also:

+* [Narayana](http://narayana.io/index.html) - Transaction toolkit which provides support for REST transactions